MultiSafepay/docs/content/api/other_requests/pad-ccs.md

 {{< description >}}

-## Pay After Delivery pre-check
+## Pay After Delivery customer credit score

-Submit data related to a [Pay After Delivery](/payment-methods/pay-after-delivery/) order and customer for MultiSafepay to conduct a pre-check to determine whether to accept the order.
+Submit data about a [Pay After Delivery](/payment-methods/pay-after-delivery/) order and customer.
+MultiSafepay conducts a pre-check and returns a customer credit score (CCS) to advise whether to accept the order.

-If not accepted, the customer must select another payment method to complete payment.
+If the CCS recommends not accepting the order, the customer must select another payment method to complete payment.

-**Parameters**
+**Request body parameters**

 ----------------
 `type` | string | required

-The payment flow for the checkout process.
+The payment flow.
-Options: `direct`.
+Value: `direct`.

 ----------------
 `gateway` | string | required